Designing Informative Metrics for Few-Shot Example Selection: Results

 \section{Results}

+Table~\ref{tab:1} compares the F1 and Accuracy scores (for NER, chunking and POS tagging) for different models while keeping the number of examples constant.
+Table~\ref{tab:2} provides the same for the CI tagging task on \texttt{Llama} models (performance in a different domain).
 Our results show that CP retrieval significantly improves few-shot accuracy over the baseline across all models and considered tasks.
-Table~\ref{tab:1} compares the F1 and Accuracy scores (for NER, chunking and POS tagging) for different models while keeping the number of examples constant.

-We observe substantial gains using this method with the largest gains on \texttt{GPT-j-6B} which achieves a 28.85 point increase on NER, \texttt{GPT-Neo-2.7B} which achieves a 24.82 point increase in chunking and \texttt{GPT-Neo-125M} which achieves a 15.56 point increase in POS tagging.
-It is also evident that the gains of example selection drops with increasing model size in Figures~\ref{fig:1}(b) and~\ref{fig:1}(c) (with \texttt{GPT-4} having the least gains) and this is due to the method approaching overall accuracy saturation points.
-This is also combined with the fact that larger models have seen more diverse training data, so random prompt selections are more than likely to cover the needed distribution and hence, additional gains from optimal selection are diminished.
-However, even with small gains, we achieve state-of-the-art performance on the CoNLL2003 dataset with a 5\% increase over PromptNER methodology~\citep{ashok2023promptner} for few-shot NER .
+We observe substantial gains using our method, with the largest gains on \texttt{GPT-j-6B} which achieves a 28.85 point increase on NER, followed by \texttt{GPT-Neo-2.7B} which achieves a 24.82 point increase in chunking, and finally with \texttt{GPT-Neo-125M} which achieves a 15.56 point increase in POS tagging.
+It is also evident that the percentage gains of example selection drops with increasing model size in Fig.~\ref{fig:1}(b) (with \texttt{GPT-4} having the least gains), and this is due to CP retrieval approaching overall accuracy saturation.
+Low gains in \texttt{GPT-4} are also because larger models have seen more diverse training data, so random prompt selections are more than likely to cover the needed distribution.
+However, even with small gains, we achieve state-of-the-art performance on the CoNLL2003 dataset with a 5\% increase over the previous state-of-the-art by~\citet{ashok2023promptner} for few-shot NER.

-From Figure~\ref{fig:1}(a), we see that our approach enables effective learning (larger gains) with smaller $k$.
+\\ {\bf Impact of $k$:} From Fig.~\ref{fig:1}(a), we see that our approach enables effective learning (larger gains) with smaller $k$.
 At $k$ = 2, we see a gain of 19.37 points over the baseline which decreased when $k$ is increased.
 The percentage gains consistently reduce as we increase the number of examples.

-{\bf Discussion:} While we have focused on complexity metrics for selecting examples in simple prompting setups, what we want to put forth is that this approach can further boost performance when combined with more sophisticated prompting techniques.
+{\bf Discussion:} What we want to put forth is that this approach can further boost performance when combined with more sophisticated prompting techniques.
 For example, CP retrieval can be used along with chain-of-thought (CoT) prompting~\citep{wei2023chainofthought}.
-It can be used to identify the most information-rich examples for the initial context in CoT prompting which will result in larger gains.
+It can be used to identify the most information-rich examples for the initial context in CoT prompting.